Difference Between Primary and Secondary Memory

 Key Difference between Primary Memory and Secondary Memory

-• Primary memory is also called internal memory, whereas Secondary memory is also known as a Backup memory or Auxiliary memory.
+- Primary memory is also called internal memory, whereas Secondary memory is also known as backup memory or auxiliary memory.

-• Comparing primary and secondary storage devices, Primary storage devices are costlier than secondary storage devices, whereas Secondary storage devices are cheaper compared to a primary storage devices.
+- Compared to primary and secondary storage devices, primary storage devices are costlier than secondary storage devices, whereas secondary storage devices are cheaper.

-• When we differentiate primary and secondary memory, Primary memory is both volatile & nonvolatile, whereas Secondary memory is always a non-volatile memory.
+- When we differentiate between primary and secondary memory, Primary memory is both volatile and non-volatile, whereas Secondary memory is always a non-volatile memory.

 What is Primary Memory?

 Primary Memory is the main memory of the computer system.
-Accessing data from primary memory is faster because it is an internal memory of the computer.
-The primary memory is most volatile, meaning data in primary memory does not exist if it is not saved when a power failure occurs.
+Accessing data from primary memory is faster because it is the computer’s internal memory.
+The primary memory is the most volatile, meaning data in the primary memory does not exist if it is not saved when a power failure occurs.

 The primary memory is a semiconductor memory.
 It is costlier compared with secondary memory.
-The capacity of primary memory is very much limited and is always smaller compares to secondary memory.
+The capacity of primary memory is very limited and is always smaller compared to secondary memory.

 Two types of Primary Memory are: